Ballpark: Major League Baseball (MLB)

+Nippon Professional Baseball (NPB)

 Modern ballparks

 While most teams turned to multi-purpose parks, some built baseball-only parks.
 While these modern ballparks shirked some of the conventions of multi-purpose parks, they did include some of the new features.
 The most notable influences were the cantilevered upper decks, the use of seating colors other than green, fairly plain concrete exteriors, and symmetrical outfields.
 While the multi-purpose parks have become all but extinct, some modern parks, such as Dodger Stadium and Kauffman Stadium, have been hailed for aging beautifully.
 Rather than build new parks, the teams have decided instead to renovate the current structures, adding a few newer conveniences.
 Several of the modern parks built as such have remained in use, with no indication of being demolished.

 While Cleveland Stadium is the ancestor to the multi-purpose ballpark, the ancestor of the modern ballpark is Milwaukee County Stadium.
 It was the first to feature a symmetrical, round outfield fence.
 It also featured the rounded V-shaped grandstand and colorful seats that are common among modern parks.
-Coincidentally, it also would have been one of the earlier examples of a converted park as well.
+Coincidentally, it would have been one of the earlier examples of a converted park as well.
 It was supposed to replace a minor league facility, and serve as home of the minor league team until a major league franchise could be lured to the city.
 However, the Braves came to Milwaukee earlier than expected, and the minor league team never played in the stadium.

 The first two truly modern ballparks were built by the two New York teams who moved to California, the Giants and the Dodgers.
 Candlestick Park was created first, but was converted to a multi-purpose park to accommodate the 49ers.
 Dodger Stadium has been upgraded a number of times, but remains baseball-only and its original design is still largely intact.

 Anaheim Stadium, which was initially modeled closely on Dodger Stadium, was expanded for football, but once the Rams departed, most of the extra outfield seating was peeled back, returning the structure to something closer to its original design.

 The original Yankee Stadium is an exceptional case.
-Yankee Stadium was a jewel box park, albeit a very large one.
+Yankee Stadium was originally built as a jewel box park, albeit a very large one.
 It was showing its age in the 1970s, and the stadium was extensively renovated during 1973–1975, converting it into more of a modern style ballpark.
-Many of the characteristics that defined it as a classical jewel box were also retained, so the remodeled Stadium straddled both categories.
+Many of the characteristics that defined it as a classical jewel box were retained, so the remodeled Stadium straddled both categories.

+Rogers Centre, which has a retractable roof and Tropicana Field, which has a fixed roof, can also be considered modern ballparks.
+Originally built as a multi-purpose stadium, Rogers Centre has been renovated as a baseball only park, while Tropicana Field was built with the intent to attract an MLB team to the Tampa Bay area.

-New Comiskey Park (now Guaranteed Rate Field) was the last modern ballpark to be built in North America.
+New Comiskey Park (now Rate Field) was the last modern ballpark to be built in North America.
 A series of renovations have been made to make it appear more like a retro-classic ballpark.